trungdullc/01noobHacker/LeetCodeSolutions/solution/0000-0099/0021.Merge Two Sorted Lists/README.md

 def list_to_nodes(lst):
    """
-   Helper to convert a Python list to a linked list.
+   Helper to convert a Python list to a linked list
    """
    dummy = ListNode(0)
    current = dummy